 The word salloo translated above as support1, is traditionally understood as “sending blessings” upon the prophet2.
 This interpretation is used to justify the commemoration and praise of the prophet day and night.
 To such an extent that when somebody mentions God without reciting additional words of glorification or praise, nobody would particularly care.
 Yet if somebody mentioned Muhammad’s name without reciting additional ‘salawat‘, then some would react with shock and dismay.
 Let us examine the merit of this traditional understanding in the light of the Quran, and the meaning of the word that we can infer from the Quran.

 What is the context of 33:56?

-Is salloo a unique ritual for Muhammad?
+Does salloo refer to a unique ritual for Muhammad?